darqos/darqos/doc/types.md

 # Types
+Types, in the sense of MIME types and similar characterisations, are a fundamental aspect of the system.
+Most of what would usually be considered applications are installed in the system as type implementations.

+Users access the system via an implementation of the Terminal Service.
+The terminal service provides a shell-like facility for interacting with the system.
+One feature of this shell is the ability to create new instances of types.

+## Type Registry
+The set of types known to the system is managed by the Type Registry.
+A user can request the creation of a new type instance, or the use of an existing type instance, using the type registry to find the implementation of the type.

+### Creation
+Using a shell, the user requests a new instance of a named type.
+The shell looks up the type name in the registry, and obtains a reference to the type's implementation.
+The shell uses the kernel to spawn a new process, running the type's implementation.

+* Does it make sense for each type instance to be a new process?
+  * Perhaps one process could manage many different types (eg. consider displayed text documents, or HTML documents, or ...)
+  * Maybe it should be up to the type implementation to determine what resources it requires?
+  * So perhaps a type _factory_ should exist, and be asked to create a new instance?

+### Use
+For a pre-existing object, discovered through the object selector, the type should be available via metadata.
+In this case, it's still necessary to create a new type implementation, but it should be initialised from the storage server with the pre-existing content.

+* So perhaps this should be another function on the type factory?

+## Implementation

+So, in fact, perhaps the Type Registry could be implemented using the metadata service?
+The type name, maybe some other tags, etc, could all be stored in the metadata, and the shell could simply look it up there?

+So ...
+* On startup, the shell will query the metadata service, looking for types.
+* Those types will populate a cached set of the available types.
+  * New types can be added at runtime: how is the cache updated?
+    * Polled regularly?  (urgh)
+    * Persistent queries in the metadata service?  (hrm)
+    * An explicit API, which requires an explicit target service, to register a new type? (easiest)

+Perhaps that's the best argument for it being a separate service.
+In which case, the type registry at least could just use the metadata service as storage, but provides a point of coordination for registering types and maintaining the cache.

+What access to this service is required outside the shell?
+Does there need to be an API for this in the standard runtime>

+# Type Collection

 One fundamental decision is to separate Text / Document and Code as different types.
 Document should encompass everything from a README to